 Thinking about how nice it would be to have native birds in your garden?
 Well, here’s some ways you can do just that!

 Korimako/bellbirds and tūī enjoy a sugary diet of nectar and fruit for most of the year.
-If you grow plants that produce lots of flowers and fruit, these two native birds will likely spend more time in your garden.
+Plants that produce lots of flowers and fruit will entice these two native birds and they will likely spend much more time in your garden.

 You can find a full list of the types of plant that produce nectar and fruit, and when on our website.